inoftrobinson/inoft_vocal_framework/README.md

 # Inoft Vocal Framework
- ## Create Alexa Skills and Google Actions with the same codebase.
+ ## Create Alexa Skills, Google Actions and Samsung Bixby Capsules with the same codebase.
 In Python !

  This repo is still under developpement, not everything is implemented.
 Yet you can see for the dates of releases, it will be soon.